Entourage effect

 The entourage effect is a hypothesis that cannabis compounds, other than the cannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD), act synergistically with cannabinoids to modulate the overall psychoactive effects of the plant.
-The effect has also been applied in the case of psilocybin mushrooms, with other compounds besides psilocybin having been hypothesized to also contribute to the effects of the mushrooms.
+The effect has also been applied in the case of psilocybin mushrooms, with other compounds besides psilocybin, such as baeocystin, norbaeocystin, and aeruginascin, having been hypothesized to also contribute to the effects of the mushrooms.
+Similarly, the entourage effect has been hypothesized for mescaline-containing cacti, where secondary alkaloids may influence the overall experience.

 Compounds

 Terpenes

 There are numerous terpenes present in the cannabis plant and variation in their contents between strains.
 Some terpenes are under preliminary research for their possible effects in vivo.
 Various terpenes have been found to independently influence behavioral outcomes in mice, with simultaneous administration of CBD and terpene blends having a significantly greater impact than either substance administered independently.